Switzerland is one of the most visited countries in the world. Among Indians, it ranks among the top international destinations.

 Download an exclusive list of all Bollywood filming locations in Switzerland!
 Included with each location is a link to a YouTube clip of that scene.

-Watch a Clip from Sangam, India's First Movie shot in Switzerland
+Watch a clip of Sangam, India's first movie shot in Switzerland

 Latest posts by Rajan (see all)